 How many clocks are there in Parliament House?
 What makes the bells on the clocks ring?
 Why do the bells ring for four minutes?

-There are close to 2600 clocks in Australian Parliament House, fitted with 2 flashing lights which call members of parliament to the Senate or House of Representatives.
+There are around 2,500 clocks in Australian Parliament House, fitted with 2 flashing lights which call members of parliament to the Senate or House of Representatives.
 One light flashes green for the House and the other flashes red for the Senate.
 When the lights are activated, the sound of a bell rings through loudspeakers set in the ceiling near all the clocks in the building, which are controlled and synchronised by a master clock.
 The master clock also operates the red and green lights.
 The Clerks are responsible for activating the lights and bells, which they can control from their desks in the Senate or House.
 They activate the bells and lights at the direction of the President of the Senate or Speaker of the House of Representatives.

 The bells ring for 5 minutes at the start of the meeting of the Senate or House of Representatives.
 They ring for 4 minutes if there is a division – a counted vote.
 Members of parliament get 4 minutes to reach either the Senate or House before the vote is held.
 This is enough time to get to the chamber from anywhere in Parliament House.